colonyevan/colonyevan.github.io/README.md

 # TODO

-1. Work on laerning Jekyll and getting it working
+1. Work on learning Jekyll and getting it working

     a.
 Make a default layout